gobelins-axis/axis-api/README.md

 }
 ```

-For debug purposes when you don't have access to the axis machine, you can use a gamepad to emulate joystick and buttons events without changing your code too much:
+For debug purposes when you don't have access to the axis machine, you can use a gamepad to emulate joystick and button events without changing your code too much:

 ```js
 const joystick1 = Axis.joystick1;